|The General Conditions of Carriage (PDF file format) can be downloaded here. |

 (b) be rebooked to another scheduled time, as long as there are free seats available on the new flight.
 Changes to the booked route are not possible.
 In the case of connecting flights, it is not possible to rebook individual legs.

-5.2.2 Changes to bookings are allowed only up to two hours before the scheduled departure time of the (original) flight.
+5.2.2 Changes to bookings are allowed only up to 30 minutes before the scheduled departure time of the (original) flight.
 Changes to bookings at a later time (changes to bookings retroactively) are only permitted in the situations described in Article 3.2.2, Article 3.2.3, Article 3.2.4, Article 5.5.1, Article 9.1.2, and Article 9.2.2, and only if the new booking occurs immediately upon the removal of the cause of the hindrance.

 5.2.3 Except in the situations described in Article 3.2.2, Article 5.5.1, Article 9.1.2 and Article 9.2.2, we charge a flat fee per passenger and flight segment per booking change.
 You can find the amount in our table of charges (Article 17 "BKG" of “NC1”).
 In addition, the flight fare is determined as the fare payable for the flight segment in question at the time of rebooking.
 If the flight fee calculated in this way is higher, you must also pay the difference in addition to paying the rebooking fee.
 If the new flight costs less, we will however not refund the difference.
 In respect of the extra costs payable by passengers in the case of rebooking, we make explicit reference to our right to deny the provision of services (Article 4.5.1).